-&lt;sup>2 33 CFR 331.2.
+3 33 CFR 331.2.

-&lt;sup>3 Regulatory Guidance Letter 05-02.
+4 Regulatory Guidance Letter 05-02.

-&lt;sup>4 The Corps has authority under both Section 9 and Section 10 of the Rivers and Harbors Act of 1899 but for convenience, in this MFR, jurisdiction under RHA will be referred to as Section 10.
+5 The Corps has authority under both Section 9 and Section 10 of the Rivers and Harbors Act of 1899 but for convenience, in this MFR, jurisdiction under RHA will be referred to as Section 10.

-SUBJECT: US Army Corps of Engineers Approved Jurisdictional Determination in accordance with the "Revised Definition of 'Waters of the United States'"; (88 FR 3004 (January 18, 2023) as amended by the "Revised Definition of 'Waters of the United States'; Conforming" (8 September 2023), 1 NWS-2023-824
+SUBJECT: US Army Corps of Engineers Approved Jurisdictional Determination in accordance with the "Revised Definition of 'Waters of the United States'"; (88 FR 3004 (January 18, 2023) as amended by the "Revised Definition of 'Waters of the United States'; Conforming" (8 September 2023),1 NWS-2023-824 as well as other applicable guidance, relevant case law, and longstanding practice in evaluating jurisdiction.

-- a.
+- 1. SUMMARY OF CONCLUSIONS. - a.
 List of each individual feature within the review area and the jurisdictional status of each one. - i.
-Wetland B: Jurisdictional water of the U.S., Section 404. - ii.
-Mullis Street roadside ditch: Jurisdictional water of the U.S., Section 404. - iii.
-Northern Wetland B ditch: Jurisdictional water of the U.S., Section 404. - iv.
-Southern Wetland B ditch: Jurisdictional water of the U.S., Section 404.
+Wetland B: Non-jurisdictional - ii.
+Mullis Street Ditch Reach A: Non-jurisdictional - iii.
+Mullis Street Ditch Reach B: Non-jurisdictional - iv.
+Northern Wetland B ditch: Non-jurisdictional - v.
+Southern Wetland B ditch: Non-jurisdictional